ibm-cloud-docs/vpc/bs_snapshots_restore.md

 ### Performance impact
 {: #snapshots-performance-considerations}

 The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
-Performance degradation occurs during the restoration because your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}} in the background.
+Performance degradation occurs during the restoration because your data is copied from the regional storage repository to {{site.data.keyword.block_storage_is_short}} in the background.

 At first, the restored volume appears as _pending_ or _degraded_, and the service begins pulling data from the snapshot that is stored in {{site.data.keyword.cos_short}}.
 While the data is copied over, the volume's health state is monitored by the volume resource.
 During the hydration process, you can attach the volume to a virtual server or detach it.
 After the restoration process is complete, you can realize full IOPS on the new volume.